hans/hans.github.com/_posts/2016-06-18-spinn-hybrid-tree-sequence-models.md

 Rather than running a standard bottom-up recursive computation, then, we can execute this table-based method on transition sequences.
-Here's the transition sequence we followed for the sentence above:
+Here's the transition sequence we followed for the sentence above. `S(token)` denotes that we shift a particular token value from the buffer to the stack,[^5] and `R` denotes that we combine the top two elements of the stack.

     S(The) S(man) R S(picked) S(the) S(vegetables) R R R